ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 called on null input;
 ```

-**Example 3: Declaring table FUDs using Java**
+**Example 3: Declaring table UDFs using Java**

 The following example illustrates the use of the `return table` clause.
 The example shows a `create function` statement that declares a table function called MyScalarFunc.
 The Java™ implementation of the UDF is packaged inside the class com.ibm.test.udfs.TableConsumingTableFunc.
 This UDF takes as input two lists of tuples and outputs a list of tuples that merges together the input lists.
-The Java™ implementation of the UDF is included in [Implementing user-defined functions.
+The Java™ implementation of the UDF is included in [Implementing user-defined functions](#aql-user-def-imp).

 ```
 -- Declare a simple table function that "zips together" two input tables